caiookb/caiookb/README.md

 ### 👋 Hello World!

 Hi, I'm Caio, a software engineer who loves coding and all its technologies.
-I'm from Brazil, living in Recife and currently working at Moodar.
+I'm from Brazil, living in Recife and currently working at SiDi.

 ## 🔧 Technologies
 ![](https://img.shields.io/badge/Code-React-informational?style=flat&logo=React&logoColor=white&color=141321)